 - Such types of training can be valuable for helpers who are lacking certain skills or who need support in fine-tuning some of their skills.
 You might even want to consider signing your helper up for training when a new need arises in your household.

-- Resorting to an external party is particularly useful when you cannot train your helper yourself either because you cannot afford to dedicate much time to her training or when you do not have the proper skills to.
+- Resorting to an external party is particularly useful when you cannot upskill your helper yourself either because you cannot afford to dedicate much time to her training or when you do not have the proper skills to.

 - As there are multiple options for training available out there, choosing carefully is essential – before signing your helper up for any given course, ensure that it actually meets your needs.
 You might want to research the various options and get feedback from others who have tried them out before.